giulianoformisano/gf.github.io/content/authors/admin/_index.md

 ---

-I am a PhD Candidate in Social Data Science at the University of Oxford as a Nuffield College and ESRC scholar.
+I am a PhD Candidate in Social Data Science at Nuffield College, University of Oxford.

 My research focuses on socila media polarisation.
 I study political discourse, using a wide range of computational methods, including machine learning, natural language processing, network analysis, and time-series.